 As the market started to grow, more and more people were interested to get their online presence and with that more money has been spent on web hosting services.

-That resulted in an increase of the number of companies providing web hosting services as the demand for such services was rapidly growing.
+That resulted in an increase in the number of companies providing web hosting services as the demand for such services was rapidly growing.

-It has been called reseller hosting and that solution allowed the user to allocate space, bandwidth and other resources to his customers, apply a markup on the cost and of course make revenue from their reseller hosting business.
+It has been called reselling because essentially, you are buying a service and reselling it at a marked-up price.
+The reseller hosting services allowed the user to allocate space and bandwidth and other resources to his customers, apply a markup on the cost and of course make revenue from their clients.

-The reseller hosting market became really popular about 10 years ago and its market share was rapidly increasing until the VPS hosting was invented allowing the end user much more control than the reseller account at a lower price.
-At the moment, reseller hosting is still actively being sold and mainly used by web design studios, web developers, people looking to sell web hosting and others hosting their own web sites and friends websites.
+The reselling market became really popular about 10 years ago and its market share was rapidly increasing until the virtual private server hosting was invented allowing the end-user much more control than the reseller account at a lower price.

-Before we explain how set up your business, we're going to share what we believe are the best vendors when it comes to reselling web hosting.
+Before we explain how to set up your business, we're going to share what we believe are the best plans and vendors when it comes to reseller web hosting.

 We've been with this vendor for a few years and have seen nothing but great stuff.
 If you've seen a few of our reviews, you'll know that we've had more than our fair share of providers, which we had to dump for one reason or another.
 Vendors who have come and gone include some of the biggest players in the industry: GoDaddy, HostGator, SiteGround ... we moved away from all of these.

-We've stuck with InMotion because we have only had great stuff, awesome support, good prices, a steady, reliable and most importantly a FAST VPS which serves all our needs.
+We've stuck with InMotion because we have only had great stuff, awesome support, good prices, a steady, reliable and most importantly a FAST VPS hosting plan which serves all our needs.

-InMotion offers reseller hosting plans which start from only $27.99/month, but as long-term partners, we've got this plan for you at 50% until the end of .
-The plan includes
+InMotion offers reseller web hosting plans and VPS hosting which start from only $27.99/month, but as long-term partners, we've got this plan for you at 48% until the end of November 2023 i.e. for the price of just $15.39/month!

 - Free SSDs as part of the plan